People at a park with city infrastructure and tree line in the background.

 step 6:

-The brand refresh is an ongoing project and any needed web dev refinements are continuously updated via GitHub Issues.
+The brand refresh remains an ongoing project, with continuous web development refinements managed through GitHub Issues.

 See My Work